codezonediitj/adaboost/README.md

 5. Install CMake from - https://cmake.org/download/

 - After downloading locate the bin folder under CMake directory and copy it's address(Like if the folder is located in C drive's Program files,address can be -C:\Program Files\cmake\bin).
 - In the search bar on task bar type environment variables.
-Then click on the edit the system variables.
+Then click on the `Edit the System Variables`.
-- The system properties dialog box will open, click on environment variables.
+- The system properties dialog box will open, click on `Environment Variables`.
 - Click on `Path` under system variables window.
 Then click `Edit` under the same.
 - The edit enviornment dialog box will open, Click `New` and add the copied address of bin folder.
 Then Click `ok`.
 - Similarly add the paths to your compilers (for example - if   it's MinGW add path to its bin folder for instance C:\MinGW\bin)